 The course enables students to encounter and understand human differences within local communities through the combined study of topics in applied anthropology and the development of cross-cultural relationships.
 Insights are also drawn from sociology, intercultural communication, and missiology.
-Meets the general studies elective requirements and upper-division writing intensive requirement.
+Meets the general studies elective requirements for Identity and Relationships and upper-division writing intensive course.